helenmurugan/scrambled-tech/README.md

 * The order of the letters are shuffled at random.
 * The input is not sensitive to case; the user can choose to enter upper or lower case.
 * A correct answer will lead to the terminal being cleared and the next word shown until ten words have been unscrambled correctly.
+* The terminal is cleared between each Scrambled Tech so as not to clutter the terminal.

 ![Image of Scrambled Tech](/documentation/scrambled-tech.jpg)